-If you've ever received the call from people coming to your home for the first time stating, "I'm on your street, but I can't find your house," it may be time to update your house numbers.
-If your guests can't find your home, what makes you think emergency services can?
+If you've ever received a call from people coming to your home for the first time stating, "I'm on your street, but I can't find your house," it may be time to check and update your house numbers.
+If your guests can't find your home, first responders may not be able to either during an emergency.

-You might not think about your house numbers on a daily basis, but making sure your house numbers are visible can save your life.
-When responding to an emergency call, every second counts, and time spent trying to find your home is time wasted.
+You might not think about your house numbers on a daily basis, but making sure they're visible can save your life.
+Every second counts when responding to an emergency call, and time spent trying to find your home is time wasted.

-Numbers should be posted near the front door, above eye level and within an area illuminated by a porch light.
-While spelled out or fancy numbers may look nice, it's harder to read from the street.
+Numbers should be posted near the front door, above eye level, and within a well-lit area.
+While spelled out or fancy numbers may look nice, they're harder to read from the street.
 Stick with basic Arabic numerals, at least four inches high.
 Make sure the numbers contrast the paint color of the house.
 For example, light colored walls should have dark numbers.
-And avoid bronze or brass numbers, they may look nice in the store, but they're hard to read on ANY background.
+Avoid bronze or brass numbers, they may look nice in the store, but they're difficult to read on any background.

-It's also smart to put numbers on your mailbox, but it should be IN ADDITION to numbers on the house.
-Use a reflective material, you can find those at most hardware stores.
+In addition to numbers on your house, it's also smart to put numbers on your mailbox.
+Use a reflective material, which you can find at most hardware stores.
 If you do put numbers on your mailbox, make sure they're on both sides.
 Anything you can do to make it easier for emergency responders to find your home, the better.